 Our 18 councillors all attend the Council meetings.
-We sit round the table, with the Provost as the Chair Person.
-The Chief Executive and the Clerk to the Council sit at the top table, beside the Provost, to provide guidance and advice.
+We sit round the table, with the Convener as the Chair Person.
+The Chief Executive and the Clerk to the Council sit at the top table, beside the Convener, to provide guidance and advice.

 Usually at least one officer from each Council service will attend to answer councillors' questions.
 A Committee Services Officer takes the minutes.
 The press also attend to report what happens in the local papers.

 Our Council meetings usually start at 9.30 am but this can vary.
-After the opening, the Provost will deal with the items of business as they appear on the agenda, allowing time for questions and debate.
+After the opening, the Convener will deal with the items of business as they appear on the agenda, allowing time for questions and debate.
 If all the councillors do not agree on a decision, a vote will be taken to decide the matter.